wynnewu-project/admin-table-page/README.md

 - Write a table page with search fields, toolbar and pagination functions by simple configure
 - Support Chinese and English language
 - Adaptive layout for different device
+- When search fields or pagination changed, the table datas will be loaded automatically

 ## Installation
 ### NPM